daviddias/blog.daviddias.me/posts/2014-12-20-webrtc-ring-and-distributed-raytracing.md

 Reducing the number of hops in the ring is also important to reduce messaging overhead and delay.
 Currently, there is address space for `2^160` peers available, creating a message routing worst case scenario of `2^160 - 1` hops for a message to reach to the node with a nodeID previous to the current Node in the ring.

-One of the questions I'm currently presented is to identify would be the consequences of reducing the number of bits available per nodeID (currently 160) and therefore, reducing the number of fingers needed to implement a version more close to the Chord routing algorithm, or if there is a way to adjust the size of the address space depending on the service needs, creating smaller rings that are easier to manipulate and propagate messages.
+One of the questions I'm currently presented is to identify if there would be the consequences from reducing the number of bits available per nodeID (currently 160) and therefore, reducing the number of fingers needed to implement a version more close to the Chord routing algorithm, or if there is a way to adjust the size of the address space depending on the service needs, creating smaller rings that are easier to manipulate and propagate messages.

-There are also some other performance bottlenecks we noticed that arise from the single threaded nature of JavaScript.
+There are also some other performance bottlenecks noticed that arise from the single threaded nature of JavaScript.
 These aspects were considered in our performance evaluation, such as:

 - item logging - Since V8 runs in a single thread, any synchronous operation will block the event loop and add delay to the whole processing, although these logs are essential for us to assess the efficiency of the infrastructure, they are not vital to the job.
-- delay added - One technique we used to simulate the network delay is to use the `setTimeout` native function of V8's JavaScript implementation, since this function is unable to receive floating millisecond values.
+- delay added - One technique used to simulate the network delay is to use the `setTimeout` native function of V8's JavaScript implementation, since this function is unable to receive floating millisecond values.
 Moreover, since `setTimeout` does not necessarily guarantee that the function will be executed in X amount of milliseconds, due to the nature of the event loop, there is always an extra delay added implicitly to the operation in the order of 1 to 3 ms.
-- tasks can not be sent in parallel - A node has to send each individual computing unit sequentially and independently, meaning that if we divide a job into 2000 for e.g, each task will have to wait for the previous to be sent.
+- tasks can not be sent in parallel - A node has to send each individual computing unit sequentially and independently, meaning that if job is divided into 2000 for e.g, each task will have to wait for the previous to be sent.

 All of these concerns were studied and will be tackled in future work.